It takes a particular kind of person to be a Chihuahua owner. That’s because these little dogs tend to be very particular themselves.

 The best dog food for a chihuahua and chihuahua mix must be produced in countries with strict quality control( U.S., Canada, Europe, and Australia).
 Small and toy breeds are super sensitive to toxic ingredients.
 High-quality dry dog food should not contain artificial colors, flavors, and preservatives.

 The best food for chihuahuas should have high-quality meat as the first ingredient.
 While every dog food contains traces of whole grains and fruits and vegetables, the feed needs to be meat-based.
 When choosing dry or wet food, you need to avoid low-quality manufacturers that use a lot of complex carbohydrates as the main ingredient.
 Only high-quality protein from meat sources can satisfy the energy needs of these dogs.

 Food for chihuahuas needs to contain the right kind of supplements such as vitamins, minerals, and antioxidants to keep their immune system functioning flawlessly.
 The addition of omega 3 and 6 fatty acids is always a plus because it helps our chihuahuas maintain healthy skin.
 Any senior chihuahua may also benefit from glucosamine and chondroitin in their food to keep the mobility of their joints.

 How to Choose the Right Food for Your Chihuahua

-Your small breed dog has a much higher metabolism than a lab or mastiff.
-For this reason, it’s important to pick a food that is calorie and nutrient dense.
+Your toy breed dog has a much higher metabolism than a lab or mastiff.
+For this reason, it’s important to pick a food that is calorie and nutrient-dense.

 Luckily, many brands make diets specifically for small breed pups.
 These specialty diets contain higher than average calories per cup to help fight problems like hypoglycemia.